What You Need to Know About Health Educator

 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

 Social Perceptiveness: Being aware of others' reactions and understanding why they react as they do.

-In the United States, there were 61,000 jobs for Health Educator in 2016.
+In 2016, there was an estimated number of 61,000 jobs in the United States for Health Educator.
 New jobs are being produced at a rate of 14.6% which is above the national average.
 The Bureau of Labor Statistics predicts 8,900 new jobs for Health Educator by 2026.
-The BLS estimates 8,700 yearly job openings in this field.
+There will be an estimated 8,700 positions for Health Educator per year.

 The states with the most job growth for Health Educator are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Maryland, Illinois, or Mississippi.
 These states have the worst job growth for this type of profession.

 What is the Average Salary of a Health Educator

 Health Educators make between $32,030 and $98,530 a year.